 Take a few minutes of downtime to strenghten your memory. [credit: Getty Images]

 After actively memorizing, your mind needs time to make connections and cement what you have memorized/learned.
 To do this, take a few minutes, 10-15, to relax and clear your mind using meditation to allow this to happen.
 Here is an article explaining this in more detail.[link]

 As mentioned above, there are specific techniques for memorization that make good use of your time and help you learn.
 However, initially, it takes some time to learn these techniques but your time will be well-spent.
 Here are just a few techniques.

 1. Memory Palace or Method of Loci

 This is the most effective technique there is to memorize most things.
 The idea is to build a story around a location using action and objects.
 Often a character is used too.
 The idea is that your brain remembers things more easily using a story and having several different connections.
 Recollection can then be done through one of several routes which makes it easier to access.
-The book Moonwalking with Einstein: The Art and Science of Remembering Everything is an excellent book on this technique and it is entertaining to read.
+The book is an excellent book on this technique and it is entertaining to read.

 2. Number Association

 A technique to remember numbers is to associate a character, an action and an object with each number (usually starting with 0-99) and then building a story to help remember the number.